TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/push-notifications-example.md

 ## 💡 Setup

 <br/>
     Before we jump into setup proccess, make sure that you have created a new firebase project.
-We will need it later.
+You will need it later to send push notifications.
 If you haven't done it yet, you can do it <a href="https://console.firebase.google.com/">here</a>.
 <br/>
 <br/>
     Ok, after we have created a new firebase project, it's time to proceed to installing two packages that will be necessary to handle push notifications: